flame-engine/flame/doc/flame/other/util.md

 ## Time Scale

 In many game it is often desirable to create slow-motion or fast-forward effect based on some in
 game events.
-A very common apporach to achieve these results is to manipulate the in game time or tick rate.
+A very common approach to achieve these results is to manipulate the in game time or tick rate.

 To make this manipulation easier, Flame provides a `HasTimeScale` mixin.
 This mixin can be attached